Introduction to the College

 Fundamentals of Financial Modeling - Designed to develop financial modeling skills through actual hands-on construction of a financial model.
 Each participant will build their own interactive financial model from “scratch” to practice blending accounting, finance and Excel skills.

 Mergers and Acquisitions/Leveraged Buyout – Includes a conceptual discussion of both areas and hands on practical experiences in both merger analysis and leveraged buyout analysis.
 This session will give students the opportunity to build a standalone one page model for each area.

 Student organizations offer important services and activities for undergraduates.
 Each Haas-sponsored organization offers students a unique service or caters to a particular professional interest within the broad field of business.
 Haas values the co-curricular activities and experiential learning provided by these sponsored organizations.

-For all other campus organizations not listed above, please visit the Campus Life and Leadership Groups website.
+For all other campus organizations not listed above, please visit the LEAD Center website.

 Haas School of Business